No0dleboy/dexcom_chef_httpd/README.md

 Click "Create user"<br>
 Copy the entires under "Access key ID" and "Secret access key".
 You will need these later.<br>
 Click "Close"<br>
+*NOTE: If you already have have an AWS account, you may still wish to create a new user.
+Either way, you will need an Access key ID and Secret access key.*

 ### Create Chef Workstation in AWS EC2:
 Log in to AWS<br>